ThaiDuongVu/sidekick/README.md

         }
 ```

+4. Build and run the project with `cargo run`.

-4. You should see the following window by default:
+5. You should see the following window by default:
 <img src="./images/window.png" width=600/>

 ---